jamescherti/compile-angel.el/README.md

 ;; Ensure Emacs loads the most recent byte-compiled files.
 (setq load-prefer-newer t)

-;; Non-nil means to native compile packages as part of their installation.
+;; Disable native compilation of packages during installation.
+;; Compile-angel will take care of it.
 (setq package-native-compile nil)

 ;; Disable Emacs JIT Native-compile to completely replace it with compile-angel